Quantum Steering and Entanglement in a Tritter: Hierarchy under Loss: Robustness against Loss

 \subsection{Physical Significance of Loss Asymmetry}

 The differences in correlation behavior under various loss configurations reveal the sensitivity of quantum resources to environmental noise and its intrinsic connection to system structure.
-When loss affects only a single mode (Scenario 1) or one mode in a pair (Scenario 2), the system retains sufficient asymmetry to preserve steering in certain directions.
-This is highly relevant to practical applications in one-sided device-independent protocols, where different channels in real quantum communication often have different transmission efficiencies \cite{Zhou2020}.
+We can rationalize the observed robustness hierarchy by examining how each scenario disrupts the dominant quadrature correlations.
+For instance, in Scenario 2, the loss is restricted to one mode of the pair, while the other two modes remain lossless; the unscathed mode preserves enough asymmetric information to sustain steering in both directions.
+In contrast, Scenario 5 adds vacuum noise symmetrically to all modes, rapidly washing out any directional bias.

-Interestingly, the highest robustness of steering in Scenario 2 (loss in only one mode of the dual-mode component) suggests the effectiveness of a "partial protection" strategy: by selectively protecting key connections within the system, specific quantum resources can be maximally maintained.
-For instance, in a quantum network where nodes are connected via lossy channels, prioritizing the protection of certain channels (e.g., those with lower intrinsic loss or those that carry critical steering resources) can help maintain asymmetric quantum correlations needed for tasks like one-sided device-independent quantum key distribution.
-This finding provides new insights for designing fault-tolerant quantum networks \cite{Kumar2022}.
+These findings have immediate practical implications.
+For one-sided device-independent quantum key distribution, the ability to maintain steerability from a single trusted mode to an untrusted pair is crucial.
+Our results show that this steerability can be maintained over a much wider range of loss by minimizing the loss on the single trusted mode, even if the other modes are subject to significant noise.
+This insight can guide the design of fault-tolerant quantum networks where resources are allocated asymmetrically based on channel quality.